Jilong-Jerome/sociality-in-spiders-dead-end/README.md

 ### RepeatModeling and Repeatmasking
 We use [RepeatModeler2](https://www.pnas.org/doi/10.1073/pnas.1921046117) to generate repeat library for each species.
 Species-specific repeat library is combined with the Arthropoda repeat library from Repbase for RepeatMasker to mask the reference genome of each specices.
 ### RNA-seq alignment
+We use [STAR](https://github.com/alexdobin/STAR) to align RNA-seq to each species reference genome as hints for gene prediction from transcriptome.
 ### BRAKER
 ### Gene Synteny